 Welcome to the Alternate Format Text (AFT) page.
 AFT is the term applied to course materials such as textbooks, electronic documents, exams and other print materials which students with print disabilities need converted into accessible formats.
 AFT may include but are not limited to: braille, audio, large print and electronic format.
 After being approved for AFT as an accommodation there are several steps you will need to complete.

 In this section you will find helpful information on how to:

 - Check if your course materials exist already in an accessible format

-- Prepare for submitting a request for AFT
+- Prepare to submit a request for AFT

 - Alternative Format Text Request Form